 The country took just 50 years to evolve from a busy colonial port to a glitzy, ultra modern city-state that never sleeps.
 Today, Singapore is a melting pot of different cultures, beliefs and ethnicity.
 The population is a wonderful mix of 75% Chinese, 13% Malays, 10% Indians and a pinch of everyone from everywhere else.

 Its therefore hardly surprising to learn that Singapore has some rather unusual laws and customs.
-Here is our crib sheet of interesting facts that first time pink travellers should know about this amazing little country.
+Here is our crib sheet of interesting facts that first time pink travelers should know about this amazing little country.

 1. No Chewing.